baseboxorg/community-node/doc/rewards_plan.md

 One of our aims is to create stability within the organization and consistency around the rewards payout.
 To further this aim we will accrue a payout reserve that will let us give a guaranteed, advertised rate of return, recalculated daily with minimal fluctuation.

 We can then initiate a program where every vote is rewarded regardless of whether we win the Super Representative election that day.
+Essentially, we would create a market for buying votes instead of rewarding them.

 As our node wins the Super Representative election, 90% of block rewards will be deposited into the Rewards Account.
 The Daily Reward Pool is 2% of the Rewards Account.
-The Rewards Account will grow until 50 days payout has been accrued and the the daily Reward Pool amount becomes equal to the daily deposit amount.
+The Rewards Account will grow until 50 days payout has been accrued and the daily Reward Pool amount becomes equal to the daily deposit amount.

 The daily reward pool is distributed to all votes regardless of whether the node wins the Super Representative election.